theupdateframework/taps/candidate-fulcio-tap.md

   “scheme”: "Fulcio",
   “keyval”: {
     “identity”: IDENTITY,
-    “issuer”: ISSUER,
+    “issuer”: ISSUER
-    "root-cert": ROOT_CERTIFICATE
   }
 }
 ```

-Where IDENTITY is the OIDC identity of the party who is authorized to sign, ISSUER is the OIDC entity used by Fulcio for verification, and ROOT_CERTIFICATE is the root certificate or certificate chain for this Fulcio server.
+Where IDENTITY is the OIDC identity of the party who is authorized to sign and ISSUER is the OIDC entity used by Fulcio for verification.

+The root certificate or certificate chain for the Fulcio server MUST be obtained using the Sigstore root of trust.

 Using this mechanism, the developer requests a certificate from Fulcio, Fulcio verifies the developer's identity using OIDC, the developer uses the signing key listed in the certificate to sign their targets metadata, and finally the developer uploads the signed metadata.
 This signature, and the associated Rekor timestamp obtained by querying the Rekor server, MUST be verified by the repository and MAY be verified by the end user by verifying the certificate through Fulcio and the timestamp through Rekor.
 The verifier MUST obtain the Rekor root keys using a secure offline method prior to verifying the signature and associated certificate.

 ## Signature format
 A signature using a Fulcio key MUST include the Fulcio certificate for use in verification.
-For this verification, this TAP adds a ‘cert’ field to ‘signatures’.
+For this verification, this TAP adds a ‘bundle’ field to ‘signatures’ to replace `sig` for this key type.
 With this field, signatures would look like:

 ```
 "signatures" : [
     { "keyid" : KEYID,
-      "sig" : SIGNATURE,
-      “cert”:  CERTIFICATE }
+      “bundle”:  BUNDLE }
       , ... ]
 ```
-Where CERTIFICATE is a Fulcio X.509 signing certificate in PEM format.
-CERTIFICATE MUST be uploaded to a timestamped transparency log upon creation.
+Where BUNDLE is an object that contains the proof of inclusion in the transparency log, signed tree head, and Fulcio X.509 signing certificate in PEM format, conforming to the [format defined by Sigstore](https://github.com/sigstore/protobuf-specs/blob/main/protos/sigstore_bundle.proto).

 ## Signing
 In order to sign metadata using Fulcio, a developer would:

 * Generate a key pair locally
 * Initiate an OIDC session to obtain a signed identity token containing an identity such as an email from an OIDC provider
 * Perform a challenge by signing the subjest of the identity token with the public key